 WCC serves a wide and diverse population through its "Open Door" admissions policy.
 Any person who has graduated from high school or passed the GED examination or is 18 years of age or older and can benefit from the college's programs may be admitted.
-Students must submit verification of graduation from high school, achievement of a GED, or graduation from a college program of at least two years.
+Students must submit verification of graduation from high school, or achievement of a GED.
 However, students unable to provide this verification will not be excluded from enrolling.
 All new students are required to take an assessment test and, depending on the results, may be required to take preparatory courses while they are taking courses in the regular curriculum.
 Under certain conditions, students may qualify for an exemption from assessment testing (these exemptions are described on page 14).
 This policy has been developed in accordance with Federal Ability-to-Benefit Regulations, which require that the college demonstrate that each student it admits has the ability to benefit from their chosen educational program.
 Students under 18 years of age may be admitted with the written recommendation of their high school principal or counselor and the approval of a parent or guardian unless they possess an "emancipated" legal status giving them full adult legal rights and responsibilities.